CPChain/cpchain-cli/README.md

 ```

+## Base Contracts

+The CPChain foundation has provided this [repo](https://github.com/CPChain/cpchain-dapps-utils) which has many tested base contracts.
+Developers can use it to develop and test smart contracts.

 ## Deploy on Testnet

 Before deploying contract on the mainnet, we suggest developers the smart contracts on [Testnet](https://testnet.cpchain.io/#/) first to secure test.
 You can get Test CPC coins by the [faucet](https://testnet.cpchain.io/#/faucet).
 This faucet drips 100 CPC every 10 seconds.
 You can register your account in our queue.